 It’s hard to beat the classic chocolate peanut butter cup, but dark chocolate and seed butter does exactly that in a treat everyone will love.
 Simply melt dark chocolate and fill a silicone mold, a lined mini cupcake tin, or a greased ice cube tray up about a third of the way.
 For a spooky “witches brew” seed butter cup, use the green 88 Acres Pumpkin Seed Butter as the filling.
 Fill the chocolate and seed butter cups with more melted chocolate, and finish with a sprinkle of sea salt flakes.
 Get the full recipe here.

-3. Seed Butter Covered Dried Fruitdark chocolate seed butter offers more protein, healthy fats, fiber and micronutrients from the seeds!
+When frozen, 88 Acres Dark Chocolate Sunflower Seed Butter hardens into a rich fudge-like consistency.
+Make tasty chocolate-covered treats by coating your favorite dried fruit in seed butter and freezing overnight.
+Compared to traditional chocolate coating, Dark Chocolate Seed Butter offers more protein, healthy fats, fiber and micronutrients from the seeds!
 For the best texture, choose fruit that retains softness when dried, like figs, dates, apricots, mango or apple.
 Top with crumbles of Seednola for a crunchy bite.

 4. Spooky Swirl Black Bean Brownies